snowplow-archive/kinesis-example-scala-producer/README.md

 }
 ```

+Make sure that the AWS credentials you use hav the permissions requried to:

+1. Create and write to the Kinesis stream specified in the config file
+2. Create tables in DynamoDB

 You can leave the rest of the settings for now.

 Next, run the event producer, making sure to specify your new config file.